Mikhail Delyagin: Biography

 Since 2008, he has been a member of the Expert Council and a regular author of the international analytical journal "Geopolitics".

 Since 2009, he has been hosting the program "Personal Money" on radio Komsomolskaya Pravda.

 Since 2012, he has been a member of the Izborsk Club.

 In 2012-2015, he was a member of the General Council of the WFP "Party of Business".

 Since 2013, he has been a columnist on the analytical Internet channel Den—TV (created by Alexander Borodai).

 In 2013-2015, he was an expert at the Moscow Economic Forum.

 Since 2014, he has been a regular expert on the programs "Time will Tell" on Channel One, "Meeting Place" on NTV.

 In 2016, in the elections to the State Duma of the 7th convocation, he was nominated by the A Just Russia party as part of the federal and regional part of the party list of Krasnoyarsk Krai (although in 2003 he once called the Party of Life a “muskrat”»).

 In 2016-2018, he hosted his personal weekly radio program "Moscow Speaks"; the program was closed after M. G. Delyagin announced live on air the results of the radio listeners' vote, which showed that they preferred presidential candidate P. Grudinin to the current president V. Putin.

 Since 2017 — columnist for the Tsargrad TV channel, hosts the section Position.
 Delyagin, in the second half of 2019 — Mobile Delyagin.
 Makes releases on political and economic issues on his YouTube channels Delyagin TV (account blocked for violating community rulesYouTube) и Real Delyagin ((51.4K subscribers, less than 2M views)).

 In 1995, he was the first to use the word "oligarch" as a description of the leading politically influential figures of modern Russian business.

-n 2001, he published a then fantastic forecast that “in 2008, it is possible that a black man will be nominated for US President, who will collect a significant number of votes.”.
+n 2001, he published a forecast stating that “in 2008, it is possible that a black man will be nominated for US President, who will collect a significant number of votes.”.

 In 2003, during an election debate, Zhirinovsky told the Rodina candidate, former Airborne Forces commander General Shpak: "I am glad that your son died in Chechnya," and repeated this phrase several times until his microphone was cut off.
 In response, Delyagin called Zhirinovsky an "animal," after which he ordered his guards to beat him up, which led to a mass brawl.

 Key books: "Beacons of Darkness: The Physiology of the Liberal Clan from Gaidar and Berezovsky to Sobchak and Navalny (2016)", "The Festive Hell of Freedom" (the story of Romeo and Juliet, rewritten for a world where ordinary relations between the sexes are prohibited by law; a libretto for a ballet about a liberal dream, reviews and army poems), "Beware, the Doors Are Opening.
 Volume 1.
 General Theory of Globalization" and Volume 2.
 "Special Theory of Globalization" (2019).